nz-govt-moe-sigals/BASE/05.Deliver/03.System/Core/App.Core.Application/Filters/README.md

+﻿# About #
-﻿Filters can be used to intercept calls.
+Filters can be used to intercept calls.

 Filters are one of those annoying reminders of the fact that MVC was developed